starmaid/pulseofexploration/README.md

     ./install.sh
     ```

-19. Follow the instructions to change the timezone.

-blah bl;ah blah

-19. Turn off the Raspberry Pi, and then disconnect the power.
+16. Turn off the Raspberry Pi, and then disconnect the power.

     ```
     sudo poweroff